1983 Memorial Cup: Oshawa Generals

 The Oshawa Generals represented the Ontario Hockey League at the 1983 Memorial Cup.
 The Generals finished the 1982–83 season in third place in the Leyden Division, earning a record of 45-22-3, while getting 93 points.
 Oshawa had the third best offense in the OHL, scoring 380 goals, while the club allowed a league low 255 goals.
-The Generals opened the post-season with a match-up against the Peterborough Petes in the Leyden Division semi-finals, as the Generals swept the Petes in four games.
+The Generals opened the post-season with a series win over the Belleville Bulls.
+The second round was a match-up against the Peterborough Petes in the Leyden Division semi-finals, as the Generals swept the Petes in four games.
 In the Leyden Division finals, the Generals defeated the first place Ottawa 67's four games to one, earning a berth into the J. Ross Robertson Cup finals against the Sault Ste.
 Marie Greyhounds.
 In the championship round, the Generals swept the Greyhounds in four games to clinch the OHL championship and earn a berth into the 1983 Memorial Cup.

 The Generals offense was led by Dave Gans, who scored 41 goals and a team high 105 points in 64 games after beginning the season with the Los Angeles Kings of the National Hockey League.
 In 17 post-season games, Gans scored 14 goals and 38 points.
 John MacLean led the Generals with 47 goals, while adding 51 assists for 98 points in 66 games.
-MacLean followed up with 18 goals and 38 points in 17 post-season games, and emerged as a top prospect for the upcoming 1983 NHL Entry Draft.
+MacLean followed up with 18 goals and 38 points in 17 post-season games, and emerged as a top prospect for the upcoming 1983 NHL entry draft.
 Don Biggs scored 22 goals and 75 points in 70 games with the Generals.
 Dave Andreychuk, who spent most of the season with the Buffalo Sabres, was assigned to the Generals late in the regular season.
 The Generals defense was led by Norm Schmidt, who scored 21 goals and 70 points in 61 games.
 Fellow defenseman Joe Cirella returned to Oshawa after beginning the season with the New Jersey Devils.
 In 55 games with the Generals, Cirella scored 13 goals and 68 points.
 Dale DeGray scored 20 goals and 50 points from the blueline during the regular season.
 In goal, the Generals were led by Peter Sidorkiewicz, who posted a 36-20-3 record and a 3.61 GAA in 60 games.
 Sidoriewicz and his backup, Jeff Hogg, shared the Dave Pinkney Trophy, which is awarded to the club with the fewest goals against.

 The 1983 Memorial Cup was the Generals eighth appearance in club history and first since losing to the Edmonton Oil Kings at the 1966 Memorial Cup.
 The Generals won the Memorial Cup in 1939, 1940 and 1944.